scottvr/recoverlette/README.md

                         pairs after one -D.
                         Example: -D COMPANY="Example Inc." -D ATTN_NAME="Ms. Smith" -v, --verbose         Enable verbose (DEBUG level) logging.
+  --preserve-color      Attempt to preserve original font color during replacement instead of forcing black.
+  --force-all-black     Will attempt to force *all* text to black, not just replaced placeholders.
+Due to styles or some such nonsense, this does not always work.
 ```

+### Color Handling (`--preserve-color` option)
+By default, when `recoverlette` replaces a placeholder (e.g., `@KEY@`), it attempts to reset the style of the modified text run and forces its font color to black.
+This ensures consistency, especially if placeholders were accidentally formatted with different colors in the template.

+However, if you have intentionally formatted a placeholder with a specific color (e.g., making `@COMPANY@` red) and you want the replacement text (e.g., "Example Corp") to *inherit* that same color, you can use the `--preserve-color` flag.

+* **Default (without `--preserve-color`):** Text resulting from placeholder replacement is forced to black color and the run's character style is reset (if 'Default Paragraph Font' style is found).
+* **With `--preserve-color`:** The script attempts to read the original color (RGB or theme color) of the run containing the placeholder *before* replacement and reapplies it *after* the text is replaced.

+**Important:** This option only affects the text runs where a placeholder replacement actually occurs.
+All other text in the document retains its original formatting and color regardless of whether this flag is used.
+The underlying `python-docx` library handles the replacement, and complex formatting spanning multiple runs might still lead to unexpected results.

 **Example:**